 Mobile homes are built in a way that makes them—dare I say it?—mobile!
-They are longer rather than wider with a a standard ceiling height.
+They are longer rather than wider with a standard ceiling height.
 I’m not sure why this makes them less attractive to some.
 However, there are certain ways to enhance the appearance of a mobile home’s exterior once in place on a property.

 I think we can safely say the days of silver Streamlines are mostly behind us.
 So let’s bury that old cliché and build a new image for mobile homes.

+While mobile homes are often purchased by those with low incomes, many are purchased by wealthy retirees, entrepreneurs, and even millionaires.
 It’s unfortunate that our society instructs young people to waste thousands and thousands of dollars renting apartments until they can afford their “dream home”, delaying the pride and investment of at least the property involved in the purchase of a mobile home.

 This article’s parting line is deeply thought-provoking “…it is better to live in a trailer and own a million dollar farm than to live in a million dollar home in which you only own a trailer’s worth of equity.”